You are here

 Brief description

 Also known as 'the bends', this is a condition that can occur in scuba divers on returning to the surface after an underwater dive, or in others exposed to a decrease in atmospheric pressure (typically after being in an environment of increased pressure).
-It is caused by the formation of gas (nitrogen and oxygen) bubbles in the tissues/blood as the gases expand with lower pressure.
-It occurs generally if the change in atmospheric pressure is to rapid for the body to cope with.
+It is caused by the formation of gas bubbles (of nitrogen and other inert gases) in the tissues/blood as the gases expand with lower pressure.
+It occurs generally if the change in atmospheric pressure is too rapid for the body to cope with.
 These gas bubbles can cause a range of problems throughout the body.

 Confirming the diagnosis